sakaiproject/sakai/reference/library/src/morpheus-master/README.md

 # Morpheus update

-We have removed external gems to Compass.
-By now, just with Compass we can do all the responsive design and RTL support for the skins.

 ## New folder structure

 We have thought about a new folder and files structure for Morpheus (beyond the user experience),